-Information on impact assessement requirements for marine licence applications
+Information on impact assessment requirements for marine licence applications.

 Marine licence applications will be assessed so that we can understand the likely impacts of the proposed activities.

-The Environmental Impact Assessment Directive requires that certain types of project with the potential to significantly affect the environment have an environmental impact assessment (EIA) before a licence decision is made.
+The Marine Works (Environmental Impact Assessment) Regulations 2007 requires that certain types of project with the potential to significantly affect the environment have an environmental impact assessment before a marine licence decision is made.

 Some specific parts of the marine area benefit from protection in law including marine conservation zones (MCZs), European protected sites and protected species’ habitats.